-Bakewell, who is the incoming chair of IPA, founded Bakewell Public Relations in 2013.
+Bakewell, who is the immediate past chair of IPA, founded Bakewell Public Relations in 2013.
 He is a 43-year veteran of corporate PR at AAA.
 Based in Florida, he had an opportunity every year to practice crisis communication during hurricane season.
 He also led crisis communications for AAA after the terrorist attacks of 9/11.

 Malengo founded Spark + Buzz Communications in 2019.
 In many of her previous jobs, she served as a company spokesperson and as a counselor to several CEOs.
 She has weathered quite a few crises, some of which were natural disasters.
 Other crises she has handled include a murder-suicide at a retirement community and employee misconduct.
 Now, with the COVID-19 health crisis, she is drawing upon the ten years she spent in senior living and health care to counsel clients in that industry.